E4S-Project/e4s-cl/doc-source/source/installation.rst

 A python interpreter will be downloaded to ensure a compatible Python 3 version is available.

-.. admonition:: Installing on specific machine
+.. admonition:: SYSTEM parameter

-   Some machines have been tested for e4s-cl to work with, and profiles tailored \
+    Some machines have specific e4s-cl profiles tailored for them, these machines are listed `here <./specificmachines.html>`_.
-   for those systems have been created.
-The resulting profiles can be downloaded \
-   at install time to ease the initialisation step.

-   To enable such profiles, use the :code:`SYSTEM` argument when calling \
-   :code:`make` or :code:`make install`.

-   The following systems are supported:

-   * Theta at ALCF.
-Use machine name :code:`theta`;
-   * Spock at ORNL.
-Use machine name :code:`spock`;
-   * Cori at NERSC.
-Use machine name :code:`cori`;
-   * Perlmutter at NERSC.
-Use machine name :code:`perlmutter`.

 Completion
 ************